L4TIF/FRT-Project/README.md

 ## Project Description:

 This website offers a user-friendly platform for customers to order pizzas online with ease.
 Customers can explore a detailed menu, customize their orders with a variety of toppings, and complete their purchases through a secure online payment system.
-The website is built upon HTML, CSS, and potentially JavaScript to deliver a responsive and visually appealing design.
+The website is built upon HTML, CSS, and potentially JavaScript to deliver a responsive and visually appealing design,created chatbot using Azure bot and hosted using Azure static web app .

 ![Screenshot 2024-05-15 204218](https://github.com/L4TIF/FRT-Project/assets/139320453/0badd1f3-7986-4334-81a1-28089d87ed2f)
 ![Screenshot 2024-05-15 204154](https://github.com/L4TIF/FRT-Project/assets/139320453/1dbdeddd-1a74-4ca2-b19a-83877f27bd61)